Happy Hour

 Citations

 To support best practices for credible journalism, the author and contributor roles are listed at the end of each article.
 Citations are also displayed to support the credibility and sources of the reporting as needed.
+This brings forth more practices for disseminating news instead of social media buzz.

 Reflections